crgimenes/glpk/README.md

 ### Displays full path to the project

-Search for the *project* in GOPATH and displays the full path.
+Search for the *project* in GOPATH and displays the full path type *lpk project* where *project* is the name of the package or software you are looking for.
 By default, lpk stops searching after it encounters the first occurrence.

 ```
 lpk project
 ```

 To list all *project* occurrences use the parameter **-list** with "all" string